rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 - [Full DNS SRV configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/dnssrv/config.go)

 #### Running multiple different clusters
-If you wish a single Consul or etcd system to support multiple rqlite clusters, then set the `-disco-key` command line argument to a different value for each cluster.
+If you wish a single Consul or etcd key-value system to support multiple rqlite clusters, then set the `-disco-key` command line argument to a different value for each cluster.
+To run multiple rqlite clusters with DNS, use a different domain name per cluster.

 ## Design
 When using Automatic Bootstrapping, each node notifies all other nodes of its existence.
 The first node to have a record of enough nodes (set by `-boostrap-expect`) forms the cluster.
 Only one node can ever form a cluster, any node that attempts to do so later will fail, and instead become Followers in the new cluster.